marioy47/blog-site/posts/eslint-prettier-wordpress-config/index.md

 And that in your `packages.json` file you'll have a new dev requirement called `eslint`.

 This `.eslintrc.json` file is very important since ESLint wont work without it.
 It declares which **rules** you are going to apply to you project.

+## A brief explanation of ESLint options

+A complete explanation of the configuration file can be found in the [official documentation](https://eslint.org/docs/user-guide/configuring).
+But here is the gist of it:

+- `parserOptions`: How do you want to parse your code.
+Pe.
+The ECMAScript (`ecmaVersion`) version (ES6, ES2018, etc); If you want to use modules (`sourceType`).
+Etc.
+- `env`: Defines which global [environment variables](https://eslint.org/docs/user-guide/configuring#specifying-environments) you can use.
+Pe. if you declare `jest: true`, you can use the `describe`, `it` or `test` global variables.
+Using `browser: true` allows you to use the `document` global.
+Setting `node: true` allows you to use the `process` variable.
+- `global`: Personalized globals.
+In the case of WordPress the `ajaxurl` can be very useful to be defined here.
+- `plugins`: Imports sets of rules from other _npm modules_.
+More on that latter
+- `rules`: This is the core of the configuration and can be very large if you don' use plugins.
+For a list for rules [refer to the official documentation](https://eslint.org/docs/rules/)
+- `extends`: Allows you to make the current configuration an extension of an external one defined in another module.

 ## Using ESLint with the new configuration